Aron-WSUTechProject/EGtLtPC/labtoreport.md

 Let's say that you're an manufacturing engineer at a large diamond company, and you want to review diamond sales information your company has to obtain some insight into your product and perform cost analysis on the plant.
 To show how to process data, we'll be using the ['Diamonds' dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds) that can also be obtained [here](./code/diamonds.csv).
 This dataset contains approximately 50,000 separate diamond entries with info including their price, carat, cut quality, and physical dimensions.

 Create a folder somewhere on your hard disk that contains the previously mentioned CSV.
 You may also choose to place the iPython Notebook in there as well.
 Open a terminal (command prompt) and navigate to the folder that contains the CSV file and the notebook.
+Open the location where the CSV and Jupyter Notebook are located, and copy the address of the folder.
+Then, type `cd your/directory/here` where `your/directory/here` is the location of your folder.
 Once you have done so, run `jupyter lab` to start a Jupyter Lab session.
 On the left, there should be a tabular view of the files in your current directory.
+The directory on the left of your Jupyter Lab session should look like the following:

 ![](./photos/journalSelect.png "Jupyter Lab Notebook")

-Open the file with the .ipynb extension.
-You should now be greeted by code on the right.
+Open the file with the .ipynb extension, `diamondBook.ipynb`.
+If you have not downloaded and placed the it in the folder created, it can be downloaded [here](./code/diamondBook.ipynb) You should now be greeted by code on the right.
 From left to right on the following figure, the basic controls for manipulating the notebook are as follows:

 ![](./photos/controls.png "Controls")